kchemutai/portifolio/README.md

 - Added more fields and validation to the contact me form.
 - Bought domain in preparation to configure cloud front and S3

+1/23/24:

+- Added functionality to get data from the form and added function that makes API calls to the backend on Submit